What Is Polychrome Wood?

 Polychrome wood refers to an item that has been decorated with many colors of opaque paints and pigments.
-The Greek roots for this word are "poly-", meaning "many" and "chromos", meaning "color"
+The Greek roots for this word are "poly-", meaning "many" and "chromos", meaning "color."

 Through the centuries, polychrome wood items have been identified from all continents excluding Antarctica, and are still being produced today.
 Wooden polychrome items are common as home decor and as collectibles.

 Kinds of Polychrome Wood

 Known examples of wooden polychrome items date back to ancient Egypt, when coffins, wooden sculptures and other wooden funerary items were painted with various vivid and detailed designs.
 It is probable that polychrome wood items were produced much earlier and elsewhere but did not survive.
 Ancient polychrome wood items had to be protected within tombs, temples, caves, and churches for fragile wood and pigments to escape decay.
 O. P. Agrawal, in his article "A Study of Indian Polychrome Wooden Sculpture," reported that although there are accounts of very early use of Indian wooden sculptures, due to the destructive climate there are no examples of polychromed wood objects before the 16th century.

 Antique and historic artifacts are the subject of intense study with high-technology tools such as stratigraphy, wood tissue analysis, gas chromatography, mass spectrometry, x-rays, and infrared analysis used for research.
 Curators are presented with varying and unanticipated conservation problems, such as that encountered by the deterioration of Norwegian church polychrome wood when heaters were installed for the comfort of the congregations in the earlier 1900s.
 It is through such studies that polychrome wood will be better preserved for future generations to enjoy.

 Many folk artists and ethnic peoples on a world-wide level produce polychrome wood, although not on the level of their historic antecedants.
 Modern artists are producing polychrome wood works of art.